bartificer/programming-by-stealth/docs/pbs40.md

 When designing a form, the first thing you need to do is figure out what information you want to extract from the user.

 Once you have a list of pieces of information, you need to go through that list item by item and decide which of the many possible form elements would work best.
 Don’t assume there will be a one-to-one mapping between the data you want and form elements.
 Sometimes you’ll use many form elements to capture one piece of information.
-E.g. it make make sense to use multiple drop-down-lists to collect date information.
+E.g. it makes sense to use multiple drop-down-lists to collect date information.
 Ultimately, it’s about choosing the form elements that will make it as easy as possible for the users to instinctively do the right thing, and as hard as possible to do the wrong thing.

 ### Always Remember that Markup and Presentation are Loosely Coupled